 RADIUS Authentication and Authorization shall be used according to IETF RFC 2865 [8], IETF RFC 3162 [9] and IETF RFC 4818 [10].
 In 5G, multiple authentication methods using Extensible Authentication Protocol (EAP) may be used such as EAP-TLS (see IETF RFC 5216 [11]), EAP-TTLS (see IETF RFC 5281 [37]).
 The SMF shall implement the RADIUS extension to support EAP as specified in IETF RFC 3579 [7].

 The RADIUS client function may reside in an SMF.
 When the SMF receives an initial access request (i.e. the SMF receives the Nsmf_PDUSession_CreateSMContext request with type "Initial request" for non-roaming case or local breakout case, or the H-SMF receives the Nsmf_PDUSession_Create Request with type "Initial request" for home routed case), the RADIUS client function may send the authentication information to a DN-AAA server, which is identified during the DNN provisioning.

+When the legacy applications requiring PAP/CHAP authentication with UE in 5GS and the legacy DN-AAA server does not support EAP, PAP/CHAP may be used as the authentication protocol, with the external network perform the risk assessment.

 The DN-AAA server performs authentication and authorization.
 The response (when positive) may contain network information, such as an IPv4 address and/or IPv6 prefix for the user when the SMF is interworking with the DN-AAA server.